 The famous whitewashed stupa of Swoyambhunath is one of the most consecrated Buddhist places of worship in Nepal.
 The stupa is otherwise called Monkey Temple because of the many monkeys residing in the temple grounds.
-The stupa is recognized for the iconic eyes in the electric mishmash of prayer flags.
+The stupa is recognized for its iconic eyes in the electric mishmash of prayer flags.
 Travelers meander the sanctuaries, turning supplication haggles mantras.
 Coming to Swoyambhunath is a beautiful experience, with old carvings stuck into each square inch of the space and the smell of incense filling the atmosphere.
 According to local legend, the origin of Kathmandu is linked to the building of this stupa by Boddhisattva Manjushri.

-Highlights of the Swoyambhunath Stupa:
+Highlights of the Swoyambhunath Stupa

-- Ancient Buddhist stupa with the four-eyes of Buddha
+- Ancient Buddhist stupa with the four eyes of Buddha

-- 360-degree view of Kathmandu valley from the temple grounds
+- 360-degree view of Kathmandu Valley from the temple grounds

 - An opportunity to observe locals worshipping at the shrines